rutgerblom/SDDC.Lab/FirstPod.md

 * licenses_sample.yml
 * software_sample.yml

-### config_sample.yml (TBD)
+### config.yml (TBD)
-Start by copying this file to **config.yml**.
 This file contains all of the configuration and settings for the Pod you're about to deploy.
 There are many settings that you *can* change, but only a few that you *must* change.
 The follwing table lists the settings that you *must* change:
 <br>
 | Setting                                  | Description                                                                       | Example Value
 | ---                                      | ---                                                                               | ---